q231950/commands/README.md

 ![Setting the launch path](Docs/setting-the-launch-path.png)

 The target is now configured to run an example with the Interactive Ruby Shell (IRB) to be launched.
-Select _My Mac_ as target and hit the run button.
+Select the _Commands_ scheme and _My Mac_ as target and hit the run button.

 ![Example console output](Docs/example.png)